speckits/spectest/README.md

 1. Draft a test proposal/plan that captures the test scenarios you need.
 2. Review the test plan with your AI assistant until everyone agrees.
 3. Generate Playwright tests from the approved test plan.
-4. Heal any failing tests using the test healing workflow.
+4. Heal any failing tests using the healing workflow.
 5. Archive the change to merge the approved test specs back into the source-of-truth.
 ```

-### For Test Development
+### For Automation Testing

 When working with tests, SpecTest provides specialized workflows: